cheng-huan/git_demo/readme.txt

 i am chenghuan.
 i want to commit a file.
-something is changed by chenghuan on branch dev_ch.
+something is changed by chenghuan on branch master.